lilpandaz69/lilpandaz69/README.md

 **` (Developer/Editor/It)`**

-As a second-year student at NCTU with a foundation in front-end development, particularly in Angular and React, I’m excited to deepen my technical expertise.
-I’m passionate about learning and actively seek opportunities to expand my skills.
-While I have a bit of experience, I bring strong teamwork abilities, adaptability, and a proactive approach to collaborating with others.
-I aim to build on my knowledge in project management and communication, working effectively in cross-functional teams to help drive projects to successful completion.As a second-year student at NCTU with a foundation in front-end development, particularly in Angular and React, I’m excited to deepen my technical expertise.
-I’m passionate about learning and actively seek opportunities to expand my skills.
-While I have a bit of experience, I bring strong teamwork abilities, adaptability, and a proactive approach to collaborating with others.
-I aim to build on my knowledge in project management and communication, working effectively in cross-functional teams to help drive projects to successful completion.
+I’m a second-year student at NCTU with a foundation in front-end development, particularly in Angular and React.
+I’m eager to deepen my technical expertise and expand my skills.
+With a bit of experience, I bring strong teamwork, adaptability, and a proactive approach to collaboration.
+I aim to enhance my knowledge in project management and communication, contributing effectively to cross-functional teams and driving projects to success.

 ### 🧰 Languages and Tools